CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 )
 ```

-Finally, the VASP calculator is attached to the `slab` Atoms object, the energy calculation is ran, and the total energy of the system is output in the log file (defined in the `spede_esp.sub` file above).
+Finally, the VASP calculator is attached to the `slab` Atoms object, the energy calculation is ran, and the total energy of the system is output in the log file (defined in the `vasp-ase.sub` file above).

 Once the scripts and atoms object is set up you can submit a job, using: